Kazhugu 2: Plot

-The story revolves around two petty thieves Johnny (Krishna) and his accomplice Kaali (Kaali Venkat), as they are mistaken for huntsmen who can protect the laborers who are working in a deadly forest that is habituated by Dhole.
+The story revolves around two petty thieves Johnny and his accomplice Kaali, as they are mistaken for huntsmen who can protect the laborers who are working in a deadly forest that is habituated by Dhole.
 The crooks use this opportunity as a hideout and what happens next forms the rest of the film.

 Cast

 Production

 In 2018, Thirupur P. A. Ganesan announced that he would produce a film directed by Sathyasiva starring Krishna in the lead role.
 Kazhugu 2 shooting begins 3 July.

 Soundtrack

 This film's all songs are composed by Yuvan Shankar Raja, who had previously composed for Sathyasiva's previous venture Kazhugu.
 Yashika Aannand landed a role of a dancer for a song titled Sakalakala Valli which also featured 300 dancers apart from her.
 The first single of Kazhugu 2 featuring Yashika in folk song was released on 12 January 2019.